maranga999/privacy-act-1.2/README.md

 -[ ] Everthing reasonably possible to prevent unauthorised use/disclosure

 * Only authorised users to have access to use,share or distribute data.

+* Everything reasonably done to prevent unauthorised use.